-1) Increased demands for speed 2) Lack of integration between tools and systems 3) Managing expectations of different stakeholders

-A remedy for the first reason can be found by fine-tuning architecture and optimizing code.
-The second reason requires a DevOps approach to operations and automated solutions, which in an APIcentric point of view can be labeled as APIOps.
+1) Increased demands for speed 2) Lack of integration between tools and systems 3) Managing expectations of different stakeholders approach to operations and automated solutions, which in an API-centric point of view can be labeled as APIOps.
 The third reason is a bit more tricky and is discussed in this chapter.
 Part of the solution is to utilize the still rather fresh idea of the API Model Canvas.